Aaron Judge Player Props: Yankees vs. Orioles

-After going 1-for-3 in his most recent game, Aaron Judge and the New York Yankees take on the Baltimore Orioles (who will hand the ball to Dean Kremer) at 3:05 PM ET on Friday.
+After going 0-for-4 in his last game, Aaron Judge and the New York Yankees take on the Baltimore Orioles (who will start Cole Irvin) at 7:05 PM ET on Saturday.

-In his previous game he had a one-hit performance (1-for-3) against the Phillies.

 Aaron Judge Game Info & Props vs. the Orioles